 And then, Erik saying he wanted needed to get that limited-edition peanut butter cup ice cream.
 So, as you can see, I logically added these bits of info to my Things About Erik That Are True file (including the fact that he spills things, like a lot.)
 As such, I went about picking up little peanut butter treats for him whenever I saw them: peanut butter fudge, peanut butter cups (duh), peanut butter brownies (I know).
 I also went about waterproofing everything I had. 😉

 Then, I started baking.
 And in between making everything with coconut and strawberries for my mom, I start making all kinds of recipes with peanut butter for Erik.
-There were 3-ingredient peanut butter cookies, no bake peanut butter coconut bites, peanut butter pancakes and peanut butter chocolate chip oatmeal cookies.
+There were 3-ingredient no bake peanut butter cookies, no bake peanut butter coconut bites, peanut butter pancakes and peanut butter chocolate chip oatmeal cookies.
+I was also thinking about making chocolate peanut butter banana sushi from A Mind “Full” Mom for him!
+So inventive, right?

 So you’re sitting there thinking, “Erik must’ve been quite the happy clam!”
 Right?